 Of all these and other key strengths worth mentioning about Eweka, one of the most significant has got to be the unlimited data volume.
 Even during the trial period, data usage is not fixed or capped in any way.
 This means that even power users with high demands in terms of bandwidth can get their money’s worth.
 Eweka also features a fully-integrated newsreader developed in-house by the company.
 As such, there is no need for any additional downloads after signing up for Eweka, saving you time and money.

 Deleted: Eweka offers a seven-day test period for all those who would like to first convince themselves of the Usenet provider free of charge.
 The provider is very different from other companies here: The data volume is not limited during this period – nor is the speed.
 It is also not necessary to select a payment method for the test period.

-Which Usenet provider you should choose depends entirely on your preferences.
-However, with Eweka you can expect unlimited data volume – even in the test phase, which the provider Usenext does not currently offer.
-On the other hand, Usenext can offer a larger selection of newsreaders.
+Which Usenet provider you should choose depends entirely on your own needs and preferences.
+However, with Eweka you can expect unlimited data volume, even during the trial period – Usenext cannot currently compete with that on any level.
+On the other hand, Usenext does offer a larger and more diverse selection of bundled newsreaders.

 Register your email now and get exclusive instant discounts 1x a week for top brands on Usenet: